-Lufthansa’s route map is truly global - serving five continents from its Frankfurt and Munich hubs.
+Lufthansa's global route map serves five continents from its Frankfurt and Munich hubs.
 Not only does the airline offer impressive European connectivity, but it also bridges far-flung places with a hearty schedule that caters to both business and leisure fliers.

-Lufthansa’s German hubs feature excellent lounges for Business Class passengers with an even more elevated option, Senator Lounges, for its most frequent fliers.
-They can also be used by Star Alliance Gold travellers from any cabin.
-Expect open bars with tasty wine, German beer and cocktails on offer plus buffets with hot and cold items.
-Business Class and Senator Lounges are in most cases similar in style, with the main difference seen in the food and beverage offerings.
-In the Frankfurt and Munich lounges, showers are an especially nice option for those in transit and wanting to refresh during their journey.
+Lufthansa's German hubs feature excellent lounges for Business Class passengers with an even more elevated option, Senator Lounges, for its most frequent fliers.
+Star Alliance Gold travellers from any cabin can also use them.
+Expect open bars with tasty wine, German beer and cocktails, plus buffets with hot and cold items.
+Business Class and Senator Lounges are similar in style, with the main difference in the food and beverage offerings.
+In the Frankfurt and Munich lounges, showers are an especially nice option for those in transit who want to refresh during their journey.

-Other special features of Lufthansa’s lounges include relaxation areas, soft German pretzels, a variety of salty and sweet snacks including Haribo Gummy Bears and a range of desserts.
+Other notable features of Lufthansa's lounges include relaxation areas, soft German pretzels, a variety of salty and sweet snacks, including Haribo Gummy Bears and a range of desserts.

 At Frankfurt Airport, a dedicated Welcome Lounge is available for arriving Business Class passengers.
-The lounge features shower facilities as well as a quiet zone, workstations and a bistro area with a breakfast buffet.
+The lounge features shower facilities, a quiet zone, workstations, and a bistro area with a breakfast buffet.

-There is no charge to reserve seats in advance on Lufthansa, and this is highly recommended to assure the most comfortable flight.
-One criticism of Lufthansa’s Business Class seat is that the foot rest for many seats are close to the neighboring seat.
-This means that it is not uncommon for peoples’ feet to touch, especially in the centre seats.
+There is no charge to reserve seats in advance on Lufthansa, which is highly recommended to ensure the most comfortable flight.
+One criticism of Lufthansa's older Business Class seat is that the footrest for many seats is close to the neighbouring seat.
+This means it is not uncommon for people's feet to touch, especially in the centre seats.
 These seats are also angled toward one another.
 There are no privacy dividers between any seats.

-Seats have electronic controls giving many different options to position yourself including a slightly reclined position, cradled angle to enjoy a movie or fully flat for maximum rest.
-Tray tables extend from the side of the seat and are wide enough for working on a laptop, watching an iPad or tablet or enjoying the airline’s impressive catering.
+Seats have electronic controls giving many different positional options, including a slightly reclined position, cradled angle to enjoy a movie or fully flat for maximum rest.
+Tray tables extend from the side of the seat and are wide enough for working on a laptop, watching an iPad or tablet or enjoying the airline's impressive catering.

 A pillow and blanket come wrapped in a ribbon, and storage pockets on the side of the seat hold a water bottle and amenity kit.
 On especially long flights, the airline provides a seat topper similar to a mattress pad for extra cushioning.